 - pelvic peritonitis, which is a general pelvic infection

 - collections of pus or abscesses in the pelvis or uterus

 - septicemia, which is bacteria in the blood

 - septic shock, which is an overwhelming blood infection that leads to very low blood pressure

 Septicemia can cause sepsis, which is a severe infection that can get worse very quickly.
 It can lead to septic shock, which is a life-threatening emergency.
 Both require fast treatment in a hospital.

 Chronic endometritis is chronic inflammation of the endometrium.
 A pathogen is present but produces a low-grade infection and most women won’t have any symptoms, or symptoms that may be misdiagnosed.
 However, chronic endometritis has been found to be related to infertility.

 Endometritis is treated with antibiotics.
 Your sexual partner may also need to be treated if a doctor finds out that you have an STI.
 It’s important to finish all of the medication prescribed by your doctor.

 Serious or complex cases may need intravenous (IV) fluids and rest in a hospital.
 This is especially true if the condition follows childbirth.

-The outlook is generally very good.
-The condition usually goes away with antibiotics without any further problems.
-Problems with reproduction and severe infections can occur if the condition is not treated.
+However, problems with reproduction and severe infections can occur if the condition isn’t treated.
 These can lead to infertility or septic shock.